Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Miami-Dade's figure increased to 14.6 percent from 12.8 the day before and a low of 12.6 four days earlier.
 Miami-Dade's highest was 26.4 on July 8.
 In Broward, the percentage was 9.9 percent and 8.4 the day before and a two-week low of 8.3 four days earlier.

 Elsewhere, St. Lucie was 12.7 percent after 9.0 the day before and a two-week low of 6.9 four days earlier.
 Martin posted 12.7 compared with 6.6 the day before and a 14-day low of 3.9 five days earlier.
 Indian River's latest figure was 4.9 percent after 7.1 the day before and a two-week low of 4.6 on July 25.
-Okeechbee's rate was 30.2 percent -- with only 86 tests report -- surpassing the high of 22.6 percent on July 29.
+Okeechobee's rate was 30.2 percent with only 86 tests report, surpassing the high of 22.6 percent on July 29.

 With more testing and no requirements for someone to take a test, the median age is at 40, but 42 for tests reported Thursday.